core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    * If Group OSCORE is used end-to-end between the client and servers, the client translates the HTTP response RESP into a CoAP response, as per {{Section 11.3 of RFC8613}}.
 Then, the client decrypts and verifies the resulting CoAP response by using Group OSCORE, as defined in {{I-D.ietf-core-oscore-groupcomm}}.
 Finally, the decrypted CoAP response is mapped to HTTP as per {{Section 10.2 of RFC7252}} as well as {{RFC8075}}.
 The additional rules for HTTP messages with the HTTP Reply-From header field are defined in {{sec-reply-from-header}}.

-   * The client delivers to the application the individual HTTP response.
+   * The client delivers the individual HTTP response to the application.

    Similarly to Step 3 in {{ssec-resp-proc-client-steps}}, the client identifies the origin server that originated the CoAP response corresponding to the HTTP response RESP, by means of the addressing information specified as value of the HTTP Reply-From header field.
 This allows the client to distinguish different individual HTTP responses as corresponding to different CoAP responses from the servers in the CoAP group.